Ahmed-Khalil-96/E-commerce/README.md

 - **Wishlist**: Users can maintain a wishlist of favorite products.

 ### Admin Features
+- **User Management**: Admins can perform CRUD operations on users.
 - **Admin Role Application**: Users can apply for admin roles; only the Super Admin has the authority to approve or reject applications.

 ### Error Handling & API Features